dannyongtey/polymer_workshop/README.md

 If you're wondering what `polymer serve` does, see [Testing elements with local bower dependencies](https://www.polymer-project.org/1.0/docs/start/reusableelements.html#local-dependencies) in the Polymer docs.

-# This was a waste of time
+# This is a fun workshop!